phuchant/libsplitcl/README.md

 ## Usage
 Edit the file bin/lisplit, then add bin/ to your PATH.

-To display all available options :
+To display all available options:

 ```
 HELP=1 libsplit ./my-opencl-app
 ```

-To split the kernels onto 2 devices
+To split the kernels onto 2 devices;

 ```
 DEVICES="<platform0> <device0> <platform1> <device1> ./my-opencl-app